How will Coronavirus affect property

 The government and the Bank of England are taking steps to stimulate the economy and minimise the impact of Coronavirus.
 The Bank of England has cut already-low interest rates from 0.75% to 0.25%.
 Those who have taken out buy-to-let mortgages which are generally lent on interest-only will almost certainly feel the benefit.
 A 0.5% drop in interest rates equates to a saving of around £40 a month for every £100,000 borrowed.

 The cut in interest rates combined with low mortgage rate availability is beneficial to investors.
 Those considering buy to let investments may find the current environment ideal, especially if they choose an area with the scope for high capital growth.
 Luton for example, was voted the top commuter hot spot in 2019.
 The demand for rental property is there, as between 2018-41, the Office for National Statistics expects the town's population to grow by 12.9%, to 248,500.
 According to Ascot Mortgages, capital growth for Luton properties is at 10.29% and rental prices have risen by 6.81%.
-Apartments in developments such as the Orion start from £179,900 which is already 10% below market comparables and upon completion in Q4 2020 they are expected to be worth £202,308.
+Apartments in developments such as Midland Road start from £175,882 and as it is completed investors can start earning income immediately if they decide to rent out the property.

 Property sectors not expected to be affected by travel bans and isolation Some property sectors are only UK-focused and therefore would not be affected by travel bans and isolation.
 Care homes for would still be operating regardless of the outbreak as there is consistent demand.
 According to the Centre for Ageing Better the number of people aged 65 or over is expected to increase by 40% over the next 20 years.